- Search for a Leaflet

 There may, sometimes, be other side-effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side-effects to a UK safety scheme at http://www.mhra.gov.uk/yellowcard.

-Can other common medicines be given at the same time as zonisamide?
+Can other medicines be given at the same time as zonisamide?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

 - It is important to check with your doctor or pharmacist before giving any other medicines to your child.
-This includes herbal or complementary medicines and medicines that contain cannabidiol (cannabis).
+This includes herbal and complementary medicines and medicines that contain cannabidiol (cannabis).

-- Zonisamide should not be taken with some common drugs that you get on prescription.
+- Zonisamide should not be taken with some medicines.
 It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting zonisamide.

 Epilepsy and pregnancy